-1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and
+- (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of Amesite Inc.

-2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company as of, and for the periods presented in the Report.
+October 6, 2023 By: /s/ Ann Marie Sastry, Ph.D.

-By: /s/ Ann Marie Sastry, Ph.D.
 Ann Marie Sastry, Ph.D.
-Chief Executive Officer
+Chief Executive Officer (Principal Executive Officer)